New Mercury 5hp Propane FourStroke is powerful, convenient and reliable

 “This is Mercury’s first outboard to run on clean-burning propane fuel,” said Jim Hergert, category manager of Mercury outboards 60hp and lower.
 “Propane doesn’t degrade or contain ethanol, so you don’t need to worry about what type of fuel to run or how fresh it is.
 The pressurized fuel system eliminates priming, making the outboard easier to start.

 “In short, it’s a very eco-friendly, easy-to-use, reliable and intuitive outboard.”

 Starting is made easy with the manual choke, which enriches the fuel-to-air ratio for fast and reliable starts, particularly when the engine is cold.
-Auto decompression reduces the pull force when using the starter rope.
+Auto decompression reduces the pull force required when using the starter rope.

 The 5hp Propane FourStroke sports an easy-to-reach shift lever on the engine and has six tilt positions with a shallow-water drive to set the outboard where you need it.

-- 12 Volt, 4 Amp / 50-Watt alternator charging system with cable allows sailors to charge a battery to run electronics or lights
+- 12 Volt, 4 Amp / 50-Watt alternator charging system with cable that allows sailors to charge a battery to run electronics or lights

 - Reverse-thrust exhaust relief and high-thrust propeller that improves slow-speed handling and control